 In Michigan, I regret to announce the severe illness of Brother Francis E. Hall, Chairman, of the Department Grave Marking Committee.
-He became ill on May 10th, while on his way to the G. A. R. library for research work.
-Happily, he is now on the road to health, but has been ordered by his physician to forget cemetery work for the time being.
+He became ill on May 10th, while on his way to the G. A. R. In 17 for research work.
+Happily, he is now on the road to health, but he be noder by his physician to forget cemetery work for the time being.
 While I cannot give a detailed report of the work in Michigan for the past year, I know that it has been going forward.